Integrating with Microsoft Azure

 Navigate to the Subscriptions panel and copy your subscription ID.

-In IBM watsonx, go to Administration > Cloud integrations and click the Azure tab.
+In Cloud Pak for Data as a Service, go to Administration > Cloud integrations and click the Azure tab.
 Paste the subscription ID you copied in the previous step into the Subscription ID field.

 In Microsoft Azure Active Directory, navigate to Manage > App registrations and click New registration to register an application.
 Give it a name such as IBM integration and select the desired option for supported account types.

-Copy the Application (client) ID and the Tenant ID and paste them into the appropriate fields on the IBM watsonx Integrations page, as you did with the subscription ID.
+Copy the Application (client) ID and the Tenant ID and paste them into the appropriate fields on the Cloud Pak for Data as a Service Integrations page, as you did with the subscription ID.

 In Microsoft Azure, navigate to Certificates & secrets > New client secret to create a new secret.